Salade10/Salade10/README.md

 ## About Me
 My names Noah Lockley and im a student at settle college.
 Im currently doing my A-levels in:
-- Biology
+- business
 - Psychology
-- Computer Science
 - French

-I would like to study Business/Finance at university in the south of France with a long term goal of starting my own financial consulting firm in luxury real estate.
+I would like to study Business/Finance at university in the south of France with a long term goal of starting my own financial consulting firm in luxury yacht brokerage.
 Im good at problem-solving, Coding and teamwork.

 I'm motivated to study abroad because I want to experience life in another country and become more independant.